Mei Shigenobu: Early life

 Mei Shigenobu was born in Beirut, the capital of Lebanon in 1973.
 Her father was a Popular Front for the Liberation of Palestine guerrilla leader (not named by Mei due to security reasons) and her mother was the Japanese Red Army leader Fusako Shigenobu.

 After three Japanese volunteers for the Popular Front for the Liberation of Palestine PFLP External Operations executed an attack on Israel's Lod Airport (see Lod Airport massacre) on May 30, 1972, PFLP leaders and other Japanese volunteers became targets for Israel's assassinations.
 In retaliation for the attack, PFLP's spokesman Ghassan Kanafani was killed on July 8, 1972, by the Israeli Intelligence Agency Mossad in a car bomb.
 Mei's mother became wanted by the INTERPOL in 1974 after the French embassy hostage-taking in The Hague in which she was thought to be involved, so Mei had to move frequently and used aliases to evade reprisals by her mother's enemies.

-Mei Shigenobu lived some of her childhood years in Palestinian refugee camps in Lebanon; Fusako Shigenobu was absent for months at a time and Mei was raised in those periods by her mother's comrades in the Japanese Red Army and Arab friends and supporters; while her birth father was killed sometime during her childhood.
+Mei Shigenobu lived in Lebanon and was raised during lengthy periods when her mother was absent by Arab friends and supporters.
+Her birth father was killed sometime during her childhood.

-She had her early education in several schools in Lebanon and in other countries she refuses to name.
-She studied journalism at the Lebanese University as well as going to the American University of Beirut in Lebanon for her tertiary education where she continued her graduate studies in International Relations.
-During those years, she learned to speak fluent Arabic and English, but hid her knowledge of Japanese, fearing that if her identity as Fusako Shigenobu's daughter were to become known publicly, her mother might be captured.
+She attended different schools in Lebanon and other countries she refuses to name.
+She studied journalism at the Lebanese University.
+She was also a student at the American University of Beirut where she continued her graduate studies in International Relations.
+She was fluent in Arabic and English, but hid her knowledge of Japanese, fearing that it might lead to the capture of her mother.

 She was not a citizen of any country until March 2001, when she received Japanese citizenship.